 Skip to main content

-EMDR Tappers vs. Physical BLS Equipment: A Practical Comparison
+Physical BLS Equipment vs. EMDR Tappers: A Practical Comparison

 What physical BLS equipment looks like

 • Handheld pulsers: Two small devices the client holds, one in each hand.
-They vibrate alternately.
-Cost: $129–$300.
+They vibrate alternately at speeds the therapist sets.
+Some are wired to a controller; newer models are wireless.
+Typical price: $200–$500.

 What digital BLS looks like

-Digital platforms deliver bilateral stimulation through screens, speakers, and haptic motors in phones and wearables.
-EMDR Tappers, for example, provides:
+Digital BLS platforms deliver bilateral stimulation through screens, speakers, and haptic motors built into devices people already own.
+The three modalities map to:

-• Visual BLS: Animated dot or bar on screen (phone, tablet, or computer)
+• Visual BLS: An animated dot or bar moving back and forth on a phone, tablet, or computer screen

 Side-by-side comparison